Geeksltd/GCop/Rules/GCop615.md

 ## Rule description

-Comparisons are more clear and meaningful while we dont use negative syntax.
+Comparisons are more clear and meaningful while we don’t use negative syntax.

 ## Example 1